-California's child welfare code does not allow for a child welfare response in non-familial child sex trafficking cases without requiring caregiver fault and does not provide for a specialized response to child sex trafficking reports.
+California's child welfare code does not allow for a child welfare response in non-caregiver child sex trafficking cases.
 While child sex trafficking victims may be adjudged dependent under Cal.
 Welf. & Inst.
-Code § 300(b)(2) or (d) (Persons subject to jurisdiction of juvenile court),7 the court's jurisdiction is limited to circumstances where a "parent or guardian failed to, or was unable to, protect the child" or where "the parent or guardian has failed to adequately protect the child from sexual abuse when the parent or guardian knew or reasonably should have known that the child was in danger of sexual abuse."
-Additionally, no alternative response is provided for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.
+Code § 300(b)(4) or $(d)^{26}$ (Persons subject to jurisdiction of juvenile court),27 the court's jurisdiction is limited to circumstances where a "parent or guardian failed to, or was unable to, protect the child" or where "the parent or guardian has failed to adequately protect the child from sexual abuse when the parent or guardian knew or reasonably should have known that the child was in danger of sexual abuse."
+Further, a specialized response is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.